krosengr4/Regex-Tutorial/Regex-Tutorial.md

 Boundaries can be used to capture specific instances or changes withing a designated string.
 They make assertions about what can be matched to the left and right of the current position.
 Word boundaries are useful when you want to match a sequence of letters, or numbers, on their own.

+For example:
+*  `\bxyz\b` - matches a 'whole word only search' for the string 'xyz'.
+* `\Bxyz\B` - matches only if the pattern is fully surrounded by word characters 'txyzt'.

 <br>

 ## Back-references